27 April 2017

 In short, very well.
 Our individual ancestries are aiming to focus on a family line back, from parents to grandparents, it also focuses sideways, siblings, cousins, aunts, uncles and so forth.
 A One-Name Study however is a complete attempt to data capture all people wherever and whenever for any given surname.
 That is very useful, especially if the surname distribution angle is considered.
 This method potentially allows to spot people who have migrated from one region to another within the same Country or migrated to another.

 The Guild has lots of knowledgeable members about researching any number of studies, from small studies to large ones and everything in between and researching in different countries.
 There is a quarterly colour journal, a members’ Wiki, members room, Guild indexes which are growing at a phenomenal rate, access to an archive of seminar and conference recordings.

-We hold an annual conference and typically host four seminars a year, all of which can be attended by non-members.
-We also have an extensive DNA section on our website, with some material open to non-members.
-Preservation projects for registered studies, Regional reps, some of whom hold meetings, write newsletter or a combination of the two.
+The Guild hold an annual conference and typically host four seminars a year, all of which can be attended by non-members.
+They also have an extensive DNA section on their website, with some material open to non-members.
 Those with a registered study are encouraged to create a profile page for their study sharing which has an email link so people can contact them.

-We have a DNA Advisor who will work with a registrant who wishes to have a Y-DNA project associated with their study.
-We are an organisation, in our 38th year with the ethos of helping others.
+The Guild have a DNA Advisor who will work with a registrant who wishes to have a Y-DNA project associated with their study.